lytics/dfa/README.md

 }
 ```

-Which when give to the [GraphViz](http://graphs.grevian.org/graph) command line tool
+Which when given to the [GraphViz](http://graphs.grevian.org/graph) command line tool
 would visualize the DFA like this:

 ![DFA](/dfa.png)